roposropos/bilingual-portfolio-website/README.md

 The website presents selected projects from areas such as desktop applications, web applications, relational databases, TCP communication, testing and technical documentation.
 It also includes a live GitHub project index, language switching, CV download and a simple email composer.

-> This is a personal portfolio and academic showcase project.
-It is not a commercial product or a production service.

 ## Author

 - Robert Tworek